eBay Scams: Unveiling the Dark Side of eBay

 Personal information eBay scams

-Scammers will often ask for personal information, such as your credit card number or Social Security number, in order to complete a purchase.
+Scammers often ask for personal information, such as your credit card or Social Security number, to complete a purchase.

-Once they have this information, they can use it to steal your identity or make fraudulent purchases.
+Once they have this information, they can steal your identity or make fraudulent purchases.

 Payment fraud eBay scams